Moving PostGIS databases between machines

-Pair it with GeoDjango to smooth out the api and you have lots of power in your hands.
+Paired with GeoDjango to smooth out the api surface and you have lots of power in your hands.

-On unfortunate side effect of how PostGIS is implemented is that you end up with absolute filesystem path references in your databases.
+An unfortunate side effect of how PostGIS is implemented (at the time of this writing) is that you end up with absolute filesystem path references in your databases.
 This makes moving a database between machines a pain.

 I often run into the need to move databases between machines as I prefer to mirror the production stack as closely as reasonably possible on my local machine.
 Making a copy the database on the remote cluster and tunneling is an option but can be slow if you aren’t on a nice pipe.

 My solution is essentially a selective restore of the dump file.
 If we only restore the items that have been added to the database beyond the initial PostGIS items then we can load the dump into another fresh postgis database.

 pg_restore has two flags that will be useful:

 - -l: List the contents of the archive.
 The output of this operation can be used with the -L option to restrict and reorder the items that are restored.